EzraSkwarka/MelvorMod-ConquestMode/Planning.md

 - Dynamically load data files so added items and enemies don't break containment
 - Apply Interval reduction to dot Effects
   - Not sure if this is possible tbh
+- Add the treasured golbins and make "Legally Distinct Whimsydale"

 # ############################################
 # Done: